 Make plans to be in Guatemala on November 1 for Día de los Muertos.
 As part of the All Saints’ Day celebrations, the neighboring towns of Santiago Sacatepequez and Sumpango fly giant (some as big at 100 feet) colorful kites in the air as part of a 3,000-year-old tradition honoring departed loved ones.
 It’s an easy day trip from Antigua and worth it to see the colorful masterpieces that take to the skies around dusk.

 Consider an Add-on

-If you have a couple more days to spare, head to Petén, the cradle of the Mayan civilization.
+If you have more than three days in Guatemala, head to Petén, the cradle of the Mayan civilization.
 From there, you can explore the UNESCO World Heritage Site of Tikal National Park and see the Mayan wonders at Yaxha.